jonjoncardoso/quarto-template-for-university-courses/README.md

 I recommend you set up a **GitHub Action** for this.
 Just follow the instructions in the official [Quarto instructions](https://quarto.org/docs/publishing/github-pages.html#publish-action).

 💡 This template already comes with a GitHub workflow setup.
-You can find it on the [.github/workflows/_publish.yml](.github/workflows/_publish.yml) file.
+You can find it in the [.github/workflows/publish.yml_](.github/workflows/publish.yml_) file.
+You just need to rename it to `.github/workflows/publish.yml` (remove the underscore at the end)

 </details>